se-edu/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User specifies task to update by index along with relevant details
-2. ToDoList updates the task and gives confirmation Use case ends.
+2. ezDo updates the task and gives confirmation
+Use case ends.

 **Extensions**

 1a.
 The user enters an invalid command

-> 1a1.
-ToDoList shows an error message and prompts the user to retry Use case resumes at step 1
+> 1a1. ezDo shows an error message and prompts the user to retry Use case resumes at step 1

 1b.
 The indexed task does not exist

-> 1b1.
-ToDoList shows an error message and prompts the user to select another index Use case resumes at step 1
+> 1b1. ezDo shows an error message and prompts the user to select another index Use case resumes at step 1

 #### Use case: Deleting a task